iarafat/laravel-installer/README.md

 To install the laravel-installer globally using composer, simply type `composer global require fwartner/laravel-installer` and you´re good to go.

+#### Installation Note

+Please make sure that you have removed `laravel/installer` from your global `composer.json` using the following command:

+`composer global remove laravel/installer`

+(This is only necessary if you have the official installer on your machine)

 ## Usage

 Open up your terminal and type `laravel`.